AayushSameerShah/Neural-Net-Zero-to-Hero-with-Andrej/02 - Makemore/README.md

 ## 📔 In this section:

-🖊 We will create the basic bigram model which only **looks one token back** to generate the next token.
+🖊 We will create the basic bigram model which only **looks one token back** to generate the next token.<br>
-🧮 We will calculate the internal connections between all character **manually** to create the basics for the upcoming **token embeddings**.
+🧮 We will calculate the internal connections between all character **manually** to create the basics for the upcoming **token embeddings**.<br>
-🧞‍♂️ That relations will help us generate new names!
+🧞‍♂️ That relations will help us generate new names!<br>

 🤨 To get you excited enough, have you ever seen the following names?

 - huria
 - eigrali
 - delle
 - jamarda
 - chriy